 - Employment Contract issued by the Company

 - Evidence of efforts made to recruit a Ghanaian.

 - CV of the Ghanaian Successor

-- the Medical Report of the prospective employee must not be more than two (2) years old.
-This must be issued by a medical officer from a recognized medical institution of the the home country of the prospective employee.
+- The Medical Report of the prospective employee must not be more than two (2) years old.
+A medical officer must issue this from a recognized medical institution of the home country of the prospective employee.

 Once submitted, the Commission will cause an extensive review of the application to ascertain whether all relevant documents have been submitted in consideration of the work permit.
 In some instances, the Commission will carry out site/facility inspections.
 The outcome of the review could be any of the following;

 - application refused- meaning the application lacks merit.